Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
-You attempt to bleed away a creature’s reserves of magic, forcing it to make a CHAa Save.
+You attempt to bleed away a creature’s reserves of magic, forcing it to make a CHA  Save.
 On a failure, the target must expend one spell level worth of spell slots for each point it failed by.
 A creature that can’t do so loses no spell slots on a failed Save, and is instead Dazed until the end of its next turn on a failure.
 Design Note: Spellcasters Without Spell Slots.
 At DM discretion, a spellcasting monster that does not use spell slots affected by this ability may suffer some other effect, such as temporarily losing the ability to cast its most powerful spell, or having one or more uses of a limited magical ability depleted.
 - **Classes**: Artificer, Bard, Cleric, Paladin